 The Chicano Latino Youth Leadership Project, Inc. (CLYLP) was founded in 1982 with the primary purpose of preparing students to participate in California’s economic, social and political development.
 CLYLP is guided by the overall theme "California’s Future Leaders," and its programs emphasize the importance of culture, community, college and careers.

-Since the inception of CLYLP, high school students from throughout the state of California have participated in a week-long, intensive leadership training program in Sacramento known as the Sacramento Leadership Conference each year.
-Regional leadership institutes have also developed and held in the San Joaquin Valley and Los Angeles, the San Joaquin Valley Institute, the Los Angeles Institute, and the Bay Area Institute, beginning in 1999, 2005, and 2014 respectively.
+Since the inception of CLYLP, high school students from throughout the state of California have participated in a week-long, intensive leadership training program in Sacramento known since 2020 as the Statewide Leadership Conference (previously the Sacramento Leadership Conference) each year.
+Regional leadership institutes have also developed and held in the Central Valley and Los Angeles, the Central Valley Institute (previously the San Joaquin Valley Institute), the Los Angeles Institute, and the Bay Area Institute, beginning in 1999, 2005, and 2014 respectively.
 Alumni programs include the Comcast Fellowship, a month-long leadership program based in Sacramento, and the Ellie Enriquez Peck Alumni Internship Program, a year-long professional development and mentorship program working with the Board of Directors and the Roberto Gracia and Sal Castro Memorial Scholarship Programs.
 Alumni have ongoing opportunities to continue their development as leaders including serving as role models for other students, networking with other alumni and through their involvement with CLYLP committees.

 CLYLP enters young people's lives at a crucial moment with high impact activities that can dramatically alter their futures.
 CLYLP motivates them to pursue their education and become involved, engaged members of their communities.
 CLYLP programs enhance their leadership skills, academic preparedness, self-esteem, and cultural awareness.
 More than 4,400 students have gone through CLYLP programs and more than 90% of these have gone on to attend college.
 Many CLYLP alumni have become successful leaders in both the public and private sector.